article banner

 class SomeClass { val scope: CoroutineScope = ... fun onStart() { scope.launch { // ... } } }

 The easiest way to create a coroutine scope object is by using the CoroutineScope factory function1.
-It creates a scope with provided context (and an additional Job for structured concurrency if no job is already part of the context).
+It creates a scope with the provided context (and an additional Job for structured concurrency if no job is already part of the context).

 public fun CoroutineScope( context: CoroutineContext ): CoroutineScope = ContextScope( if (context[Job] != null) context else context + Job() ) internal class ContextScope( context: CoroutineContext ) : CoroutineScope { override val coroutineContext: CoroutineContext = context override fun toString(): String = "CoroutineScope(coroutineContext=$coroutineContext)" }